furnstahl/Physics-8820/LectureNotes/content/Basics/lecture_01.md

     Trivia: "Student" was the pen name of the Head Brewer at Guiness --- a pioneer of small-sample experimental design (hence not necessarily Gaussian).
 His real name was William Sealy Gossett.
     :::
 * Look at projected posterior plots, which use the corner package.
-    * What do you learn from the plots?
+    * What do you learn from the plots? (e.g., are the quantities *correlated*?
+How can you tell?
+More later!)
     * Note that these are *samples* from the pdf.
 We will have much to say about sampling.
 * One-dimensional pdfs: note the fluctuations, larger for smaller numbers of samples.